delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 ## Can I use them?

-Prior to our efforts, [::selection] was already widely supported, and [::target-text] shipped in Chromium 89.
+[::selection] has long been supported by all of the major browsers, and [::target-text] shipped in Chromium 89.
 But for most of that time, no browser had yet implemented the more robust highlight pseudo system in the [CSS pseudo spec].

 [::selection]: https://developer.mozilla.org/en-US/docs/Web/CSS/::selection